KrisRz/Kanban-app-React-19-/README.md

-This project is for demonstration purposes only.
-For code access or questions, please contact me.

 # Kanban Task Management App

 A modern task management application built with cutting-edge technologies, designed to help teams visualize and manage their workflow efficiently.